innovationOUtside/tm129-robotics2020/00_Robot_Lab/Section_00_01.md

 On Windows, I think you need to try something like the following [UNTESTED]:

 `docker run --name tm129test --rm -d -p 8897:8888 -v c:\tm129share\notebooks:c:\home\jovyan\notebooks ousefuldemos/tm351-binderised:latest`

+In Windows, you cannot mount on to a non-empty directory inside the container.
+You can, however, define and automaticaly create your own directory.
+For it to be visible to the notebook server homepage, the shared directory needs to be mounted along the `/home/jovyan/' directory path.
+For example, `-v c:\tm129share\notebooks:c:\home\jovyan\mySharedDirectory`.

 In order to access the notebook server via your browser, you will need to find the token used to access the notebook server.
 Run the command-line command: